warrant-dev/warrant/README.md

 ## Features

 - HTTP APIs for managing your authorization model, access rules, and other Warrant resources (roles, permissions, features, tenants, users, etc.) from an application, a CLI tool, etc.
-- Real-time, low latency API for performing access checks in your application(s) at runtime (e.g. `is [user:A] an [editor] of [tenant:X]?`)
+- Real-time, low-latency API for performing access checks in your application(s) at runtime (e.g. `is [user:A] an [editor] of [tenant:X]?`)
-- Integrates with in-house and third-party authn/identity providers like Auth0 and Firebase
+- Integrates with in-house and third-party authn/identity providers like Auth0, Firebase, and more
-- Officially supported [SDKs](#sdks) for most popular languages and frameworks
+- Officially supported [SDKs](#sdks) for popular languages and frameworks (backend and frontend)
 - Support for a number of databases, including: MySQL, Postgres, and SQLite (in-memory or file)

 ## Use Cases